-Boy's Own feature on the Goodwood 9 Hours race.
+2. Boy's Own features the Goodwood 9 Hours race, in a 1953 copy.

-The Boy's Own paper was one of several children's comics, magazines and newspapers that could be relied upon to feature motor racing scenes on their covers, and/or articles, on a reasonably regular basis and the August 1953 edition is no exception.
+The Boy's Own paper was one of several children's comics, magazines and newspapers that could be relied upon to feature motor racing scenes on their covers, and/or articles, on a reasonably regular basis, and the August 1953 edition is no exception.
 This issue of Boy's Own features a brilliant image, portraying three racing sportscars battling wheel-to-wheel during the first of the famous Nine Hours races at Goodwood.

 The article, titled "Night Racing at Goodwood", introduces the reader to long-distance sports-car racing, from the early years where cars and machines competed in city-to-city events, such as the Paris to Bordeaux road race, through to the Double Twelve meetings held at Brooklands in the 1930s, and of course the most famous of them all, Le Mans.
 The report of the inaugural Nine Hours in 1952 followed, as a precursor to the upcoming meeting for 1953.
+(An original photograph of the Goodwood circuit in the early 1950s, with single-seaters lined up ready to race, can now be found on this page).

 The Nine Hours sports-car event at Goodwood commenced at 3pm and continued until midnight.
 In order to host the event, a great deal of work was undertaken to the pit area, and marker posts, fitted with red reflectors, were installed around the perimeter of the track, to aid weary racing drivers during the hours of darkness.
 Extra lighting, and emergency generators, were also acquired prior to the first of these meetings.